 - Select the IPsec policy that you wish to modify from the drop-down list (IPsec 01 in the example). - 2.
-Click on the Mobile Mobile users (or Anonymous mobile users) tab. - Click on Add. - 4.
-Select New policy.
+Click on the Mobile Mobile users (or Anonymous mobile users) tab. - 3.
+Click on Add. - Select New policy.
 A configuration wizard will start. - 5.
-In the Mobile peer used field, select the mobile profile created earlier (IKEv1_Mobile_Users in the example). - 6.
+In the Mobile peer used field, select the mobile profile created earlier (IKEv2_Mobile_Users in the example). - 6.
 In the Local resources field, select the networks or network group(s) that mobile users can access through the IPsec VPN tunnel (objects Local_Network_Authorized_IPsec and Local_Network_Authorized_IPsec2 in the example). - 7.
-Click on Finish.
-In the Checking the policy area, the warning message Pre-shared key authentication in aggressive mode severely deteriorates the level of security appears. - 8.
-Click on Save then confirm by clicking on Save. - If you wish to enable this policy, click on Yes, activate the policy, otherwise select Later.
-The IPsec policy configured is therefore:
+Click on Finish. - 8.
+Click on Save then confirm by clicking on Save. - 9.
+Click on Yes, activate the policy.The IPsec policy configured is therefore: